zeenix/gps-share/README.md

 If you'd like some particular devices supported by gps-share, I do accept hardware donations.
 Please contact through email (on my github profile & git commits) to request my postal address to send the hardware to.
+If you can send through DHL, use the following address[^1]:

+DHL customer: 904 538 947
+DHL Packstation 179
+Germany

+[^1] Please note that this address only works if you send through DHL.

 Thanks.